Amiga 600: CPU

-Despite that the 68000 is soldered to the motherboard, unofficial CPU upgrades include the Motorola 68010, 68020 (at up to 25 MHz), and 68030 (at up to 50 MHz).
+Despite that the 68000 is soldered to the motherboard, unofficial CPU upgrades include the Motorola 68000 (at higher clock speeds than the default 7.16 MHz or 7.09 MHz), 68010, 68020 (at up to 25 MHz), 68030 (at up to 50 MHz) and FPGA-based processors which are programmed to utilize the Motorola 680x0 instruction set.
 The processor is upgraded not by replacing the 68000, but rather by fitting a connector over the CPU and commandeering the system bus.
-However, this approach caused instability problems with some board designs, prompting custom modifications for stable operation.
-As a result, such CPU expansions were largely unpopular.

 Memory

-RAM can be upgraded to a maximum of 2 MB "chip RAM" using the trap-door expansion slot.
-An additional 4 MB of "fast RAM" can be added in the PC Card slot using a suitable SRAM card to reach a capacity of 6 MB.
-However, more "fast RAM" can be added with unofficial memory or CPU upgrades.
+RAM can be upgraded to a maximum of 2 MB Chip RAM using the trap-door expansion slot.
+An additional 4 MB of Fast RAM can be added in the PC Card slot using a suitable SRAM card to reach a capacity of 6 MB.
+However, additional Fast RAM can be added with unofficial memory or CPU upgrades.
 For example, the A608 board adds up to a maximum of 8 MB additional RAM by connecting over the original 68000.
-Likewise, CPU upgrades can accommodate up to 64 MB.
+Likewise, CPU upgrades can accommodate up to 512 MB.

 Operating system

 It is possible to upgrade the A600 to Workbench 2.1.
 This features a localization of the operating system in several languages and has a "CrossDOS" driver providing read/write support for FAT (MS-DOS)-formatted media such as floppy disks or hard drives.
 Workbench 2.1 was a software only update which runs on all Kickstart ROMs of the 2.0x family.

-Following the release of AmigaOS 3.1 in 1994 it was possible to upgrade the A600 by installing a compatible revision 40.63 Kickstart ROM.
+Following the release of AmigaOS 3.1 in 1994 it is possible to upgrade the A600 by installing a compatible revision 40.63 Kickstart ROM.

+The A600 also supports AmigaOS 3.2.x, which is maintained by Hyperion Entertainment.
+This requires the installation of a compatible revision 47.96 Kickstart ROM and additional memory over and above the default 1 MB.

 Other

-The FPGA-driven Vampire adds 128MB Fastmem RAM, HDMI output, SD card for HDD storage and a 64-bit core with full 32-bit compatibility.
+The FPGA-driven Apollo Vampire V2 adds 128 MB Fast RAM, HDMI output, SD card for HDD storage and a 64-bit core with full 32-bit compatibility.

+Additionally, the Apollo Manticore (Apollo Vampire V4) adds 512 MB DD3 RAM (500Mb Fast RAM and 12Mb Chip RAM), HDMI output, SD card for HDD storage (this device cannot be booted from), 64-bit "68080" core with full 32-bit compatibility, 2 x USB ports, 8/16-bit, 56 kHz, 24-bit audio with 16 DMA voices, 44-pin FastIDE for Compact Flash or 2.5" IDE hard disk support, 10/100 RJ45 Ethernet port, RTC support and RTG video capable of 3D graphics up to 1920x1080 resolution at 60Hz.
+The Apollo Manticore also includes a "Super AGA" FPGA-driven chipset.
+Apart from providing RTG, it allows the Amiga 600 to run AGA software titles which would normally only run on the Amiga 1200, Amiga 4000 or Amiga 4000T.